 Traditionally there is dinner and quiz, opportunities to walk in the grounds, use of the spa and pool, and of course, the bar!
-This year there will also be informal networking opportunities with a range of academics from education to challenge our thinking and help us to get the most out of our time away from school.
-DTSA members will also have the opportunity to attend our AGM on the Wednesday evening.
+Informal networking opportunities are encouraged with a range of academics from education to challenge our thinking and help us to get the most out of our time away from school.
+DTSA members also have the opportunity to attend our AGM.

-David Cameron is a highly experienced educator and a fantastic speaker who combines an overview of education, from policy making at national level to knowing what makes children tick in a real classroom and everything in between.
-David uses this unique perspective to help educators across the UK understand the power they have to cut through the policies and practices that get in the way of simply doing the best possible job they can in a way that makes sense for everyone.
+David Cameron is a highly experienced educator and a speaker who combines an overview of education – from policy making at national level to knowing what makes children tick in a real classroom, and everything in between.
+David uses this unique perspective to empower educators across the UK to cut through the policies and practices that get in the way of simply doing the best possible job they can, in a way that makes sense for everyone.

 Rachel has a specific interest in the link between practice development and professional learning for teachers and educators, based on innovative pedagogies, curriculum design and collaborative practices for coaching and mentoring.
-She works with student teachers and their school-based mentors, teachers, school-based coaches, Master’s and Doctoral students and school leaders to support her learners in building their workplace expertise while developing critical reflection and their ability to contribute to, and draw productively on, the evidence base for teaching and learning.
+She works with student teachers and their school-based mentors and coaches, teachers, Master’s and Doctoral students and school leaders.
+Rachel supports her learners in building their workplace expertise while developing critical reflection and their ability to contribute to, and draw productively on, the evidence base for teaching and learning.